tytydraco/yessleep/out/Neuralink_is_not_what_you_think.md

+[I'm writing this again as the last time I tried to make contact with you, his agents got the hint and took it down.]

 If you're reading this, it means the connection to the coordinate (3.1525° N, -20.2503° W) has been established, and this message may be your last hope to avoid what's about to come.

 This is Emit.
 K4L-K1 from the coordinate (20°65'N, 65°20'W).
 We can only contact through coordinates because, from where I come from, the concept of time and space has been neutralized.
 I am looking for the Emit in your coordinate, as what I am about to tell you can only make complete sense to an Emit.